 We have released the Montoya API, an all-new API that enables you to develop extensions for Burp Suite.
-The new API offers a more modern design than the existing Extender API, making it easier to use and enabling us to add future features that we could not have supported with the old API.
+The new API offers a more modern design than the existing Wiener API, making it easier to use and enabling us to add future features that we could not have supported with the old API.

 The Montoya API offers all of the same features as the existing version.
 It also includes several new features, such as:

 - New methods to create, modify, and delete request / response headers.

 - The ability for an extension to query which edition of Burp (that is, Professional, Community Edition, or Enterprise Edition) it is currently running in.